JoyZine

 pitchi—(see: coolamon).

-PitjantjatjaraPitjantjatjara—an Aboriginal people of northern South Australia, originally from the Petermann and Rawlinson ranges area northward to Lake Hopkins and southward to Birksgate Range.
+Pitjantjatjara—an Aboriginal people of northern South Australia, originally from the Petermann and Rawlinson ranges area northward to Lake Hopkins and southward to Birksgate Range.
 European settlement and the spread of Christianity very largely destroyed the ceremonial life of the centrally placed Arrernte people, but the traditions survived among the Pitjantjatjara, Pitubi, Walpiri, Amnatjira and Warramunga tribes.
 Ground mosaics are the most elaborate of their art works, but complementary designs and decorations are applied to the bodies and specially constructed head dresses of actors; to secret-sacred ritual objects that are stored near the ceremonial grounds; and often to shields, boomerangs and other weapons.
 The design elements are not, in themselves, considered dangerous.
 But in a ceremonial situation, when the correct secret-sacred chants are sung, they are believed to partake of mythological forces, whose essence they pass on to otherwise profane objects.
 Thus, the dancers and the objects they use are thought to become imbued with supernatural power.
 If not made unrecognisable in rituals, the decorations are usually destroyed immediately afterwards, for most are not to be displayed in secular situations.
 No one man can create a ground design.
 In the complexity of any Aboriginal social situation, each site that is still 'living' has at least two men who stand in a 'keeper-owner' relationship to it and two men called kutungulu ('inspectors' or 'policemen') who ensure that their keeper-owners maintain correct protocol.
 Similarly, unless given formal dispensation, men can create only those paintings over which they are recognised as having authority: there is no concept of total artistic freedom in the Western sense.
-Each major secret-sacred ground painting represents both an individual, identifiable geographical locality and a mythological incident that occured there, although it is inevitable that related sites and incidents will also be recalled.
-As there are hundreds upon hundreds of differents sites in a tribal territory, ranging from individual trees or rocks to mountains, the most learned old men may well know the details of hundreds of paintings—even, possibly, of more than a thousand.
+Each major secret-sacred ground painting represents both an individual, identifiable geographical locality and a mythological incident that occurred there, although it is inevitable that related sites and incidents will also be recalled.
+As there are hundreds upon hundreds of different sites in a tribal territory, ranging from individual trees or rocks to mountains, the most learned old men may well know the details of hundreds of paintings—even, possibly, of more than a thousand.
 The designs must be relatively static in composition and have persisted over a great many generations to allow for such feats of memory.

-Pitjantjatjara Council—an organisation of all Ngaanyatjarra, Pitjantjatjara and Yankunytjatjara people and their communities and outstations in Western Australia, South Australia and the Northern Territory, covering an area of around 350 000 square kilometres.
+Pitjantjatjara Council—an organisation of all Ngaanyatjara, Pitjantjatjara and Yankunytjatjara people and their communities and outstations in Western Australia, South Australia and the Northern Territory, covering an area of around 350 000 square kilometres.
 Communities and homelands extend from Coober Pedy in South Australia to west of Warburton in Western Australia, and include Docker River, Mutitjulu, Imanpa and Finke in the Northern Territory.
-The Ngaanyatjarra, Pitjantjatjara and Yankunytjatjara people formed the Pitjantjatjara Council in 1976.
+The Ngaanyatjara, Pitjantjatjara and Yankunytjatjara people formed the Pitjantjatjara Council in 1976.
 The Council became the focal point for political and land-based discussions and negotiations with governments and the mining industry.
 It was the group through which decisions were made and negotiations conducted with the South Australian Government in relation to the Pitjantjatjara Land Rights Act.

 pitman—a collier; miner.